Next Level Chef (American TV series) season 2

-The second season of the American competitive reality television series Next Level Chef premiered on Fox on February 12, 2023, as the Super Bowl LVII lead-out program.
-Gordon Ramsay returns to host the season and serve as a mentor, along with returning mentors Nyesha Arrington and Richard Blais.
+The second season of the American competitive reality television series Next Level Chef premiered on Fox on February 12, 2023, as the Super Bowl LVII lead-out program, and concluded on May 11, 2023.
+Gordon Ramsay returned to host the season and served as a mentor, along with returning mentors Nyesha Arrington and Richard Blais.

+The season was won by professional chef Tucker Ricchio, with professional chefs Pilar Omega and Christopher Spinosa finishing as co-runner-ups.

 Production

 On March 2, 2022, it was announced that the series was renewed for a second season, prior to the airing of the first season's finale on the same day.
 On May 16, 2022, it was announced that the season would premiere on February 12, 2023, before moving to its regular timeslot on February 16, 2023.

 Chefs

 Elimination table

 †The contestant cooked the best dish overall and won safety for their team or themselves.